Greece in limbo: How is Crete handling the Thomas Cook insolvency? | DW | 26.09.2019

 On Crete, the collapse of Thomas Cook will mostly cause the greatest losses for hotels.
 The president of the Heraklion Hoteliers Association, Nikos Chalkiadakis told DW that next week 26 hotels on Crete and 48 in Greece in total will have to close, as they were exclusive Thomas Cook hotels.
 "This is a massive blow — as bad as the financial crisis a few years ago," he told DW.

 These affiliated hotels had hoped against hope that Thomas Cook might still be saved — but the financial burden has been considerable.
-Thomas Cook has not paid any of its affiliated hotels since July 15th, 2019.
-So even if the hotels tried to sell, the now, empty rooms to other operators, their debts are crippling.
+Thomas Cook has not paid any of its affiliated hotels since July 15, 2019.
+So even if the hotels tried to sell the now-empty rooms to other operators, their debts are crippling.

 Nicos Chalkiadakis is still smiling despite not sleeping much since Monday morning's news that Thomas Cook had gone under